santorsola-teaching/class-lab-adv-omics/L04_resequencing_sarek_gcp/screen_usage.md

 ```

-To detach the terminal session type:
+To detach (leave it running in the background), press:
 “Ctrl-A” and “d“